Guinea Pigs at a Glance

 -

-Provide 1 - 1 1/2 cup of fresh veggies (healthy & toxic veggies list here) You can break this up and feed half veggies in morning and half in evening if you like.
+Provide about 1 cup to cup and a half of fresh veggies PER PIG (healthy & toxic veggies list) You can break this up and feed half veggies in morning and half in evening if you like. **please note, this amount doesn't have to be exactly 1 cup, its ok to go a little over or under.

 -